maruel/landslide/maruel_slides/maruel_git.md

 A tracked branch is the default branch that will be used when `pull`ing.

-It's also used by `git-cl` to diff against.
-You can set a tracking branch with `br --set-track` or specifying the optional tracking branch when `co -b
-<new_branch> <tracked branch>`.
+It's also used by [git-cl](http://dev.chromium.org/developers/contributing-code) to diff against.
+You can set a tracking branch with `br --set-track` or specifying the optional tracking branch when `co -b <new_branch> <tracked branch>`.

 ---

 Serial vs parallel
 ------------------

-You can do multiple changes in *parallel* if they are independent of each other.
+You can do multiple changes in _parallel_ if they are independent of each other.

+You need to do multiple _serial_ changes then a change requires a previous change to be checked in.

-On svn, you can have multiple gcl changes on different files or with multiple checkouts.
-You cannot do serialized changes.
+With `subversion`, you can have multiple [gcl changes]( http://dev.chromium.org/developers/contributing-code) on different files or with multiple checkouts.
+You _cannot_ do serialized changes.

-On git you can do *serial* changes.
+With `git` you can do **serial** changes.
 This means some changes depends on the previous changes to be committed.
 For instance you have the first change implementing an interface and the second one using it.
-You cannot commit the second one before committing the first one.
+In general you don't want to push the second one before pushing the first one.

 ---